 \section{Abstract}

-Existing object localization methods are tailored to locate a specific class of objects, relying on abundant labeled data for model optimization.
-However, in numerous real-world scenarios, acquiring large labeled data can be arduous, significantly constraining the broader application of localization models.
-To bridge this research gap, this paper proposes the novel task of Few-Shot Object Localization (FSOL), which seeks to achieve precise localization with limited samples available.
+Existing object localization methods are tailored to locate specific classes of objects, relying heavily on abundant labeled data for model optimization.
+However, acquiring large amounts of labeled data is challenging in many real-world scenarios, significantly limiting the broader application of localization models.
+To bridge this research gap, this paper defines a novel task named Few-Shot Object Localization (FSOL), which aims to achieve precise localization with limited samples.
 This task achieves generalized object localization by leveraging a small number of labeled support samples to query the positional information of objects within corresponding images.
-To advance this research field, we propose an innovative high-performance baseline model.
-Our model integrates a dual-path feature augmentation module to enhance shape association and gradient differences between supports and query images, alongside a self query module designed to explore the association between feature maps and query images.
+To advance this field, we design an innovative high-performance baseline model.
+This model integrates a dual-path feature augmentation module to enhance shape association and gradient differences between supports and query images, alongside a self query module to explore the association between feature maps and query images.
 Experimental results demonstrate a significant performance improvement of our approach in the FSOL task, establishing an efficient benchmark for further research.
 All codes and data are available at \href{https://github.com/Ryh1218/FSOL}{https://github.com/Ryh1218/FSOL}.